 If you would like to find out more information or ask any questions, please contact Liz Ainslie.
 We can also give guidance on your application and assistance in filling in the paperwork.

-The next round of ICEF will open on 1 October, 2019.
+The next round of ICEF will open later this autumn.
 Please check back then for further information.

 If you looking for ideas on how to create a community group or on existing community energy projects please visit Community Energy England.